 One of their people, Augustine J. Toposh, as the interpreter of their councils, before the payment was made, and in the presence and hearing of Mr. Smith and the Indians, said that the Indians in their councils had instructed him to say to him (Mr. Smith) that, in full accord with their written protest, which they had sent to the Hon.
-Charles Upsom and the department, they could not accept the \$39,000 and relinquish any of their rights under the treaties, but being in great distress, they would accept it only as so much paid on their just demand.
+Charles Upsom and the department, they could not accept the \$39,000 and relinquish any of their rights under the treaties, but being in great distress, they would relinquish any of their rights under the treaties, but being in great distress, they would accept it only as so much paid on their just demand.

-Everything came to a stand-still for the whole day, or nearly so, when Mr. Smith, having known me as a missionary to the Indians since 1843, advised them to counsel with me, as I had intimate knowledge of the treaties and the manner of the Govern-ment dealing with them.
+Everything came to a stand-still for the whole day, or nearly so, when Mr. Smith, having known me as a missionary to the Indians since 1843, advised them to counsel with me, as I had intimate knowledge of the treaties and the manner of the Government dealing with them.
 They acted upon this advice, and after several hours spent in free interchange of thought and feelings, during which they stated their claims and grievances to me fully, as I understand their language.
 I advised them to receive the \$39,000 and sign the required receipt upon their protests already made.
-I also stated to them that I believed, from what I had seen of the dealings of our Government with Indians, that the intention of the Government was not to wrong them, but to deal kindly and justly with them; that I felt sure that if, upon examination of their treaty stipulations, it should be found that there remained any sum, large or small, due them it would be paid them.
+I also stated to them that I believed, from what I had seen of the dealings of our Government with Indians, that the intention of the Government was not to wrong them, but to deal kindly and justly with them: that I felt sure that if, upon examination but to deal kindly and justly with them; that I felt sure that if, upon examination of their treaty stipulations, it should be found that there remained any sum, large or small, due them it would be paid them.
 The fact of their signing this receipt would not be a bar to their claim, especially so when it could be shown that the mistake was on the part of our Government, and that they were compelled by reason of debts incurred, in anticipation of a much larger sum, long before that, to have the \$39,000 or lose their improvements.

 Upon these facts I said to them, "You must or better take the \$39,000 and trust to the Government."
-I said, "Present your case; justice may be a little slow, but it will come,"
+I said, "Present your case; justice may be a little slow, but it

 After this they quietly accepted the money and signed the required receipt.
 I am stating these facts from a clear recollection of their occurrence.
 I have no interest personally whatever in the case of these people.
-Peter O. Johnson.
+PETER O. JOHNSON.